LaunchYourVibe

 Center = the whole story at a glance

-LaunchYourVibe D-12
+LAUNCHYOURVIBE D-12

 The donut chart's hole is prime real estate.
 Use it for the single most important number: total, percentage complete, or a key KPI.
 Without a center value, a donut chart is just a pie with a hole: the center makes it meaningfully different.